Farming in the Era of Climate Change

 Introducing Our Climate Resiliency Series…

-Over the next month, we will share three client stories focused on drought, fire, and flood.
+This series includes three farmer and rancher client stories focused on drought, fire, and flood.
 Our intention is to provide a deeper picture of the climate crises facing Northern and Central California regions, the direct impact on individuals and businesses within our client community, and the enduring resilience our clients reflect in adapting and rebuilding.
 Learn about KTA’s response to supporting these clients and how you can join us in strengthening our collective resilience toward ongoing shifts in our climate.

 Note: This series will discuss some intense experiences and events that may be triggering for some individuals.